JoeThorpe94/ml-tutorial/README.md

 4. Run the command ```conda activate mlenv```.
 This will activate the environment we have just created.

 5. To test the environment run the command ```jupyter lab```.
 This should open a browser window to the homepage of your new jupyterlab

+Well Done!
+You are ready to start building models!